A Comprehensive Biographical Analysis

 http://piedmontwanderings.blogspot.com/2016/03/who-were-regulators.html

 In 1758, at the invitation of his father, John Ross Dunn, Esq., John "Jack" Dunn married Sara Cross, in Rowan, North Carolina.
 Note that his middle name was indicated with an "X", and witnesses were the same Andrew Cathey and James Dorthey, refered to in the above notice to appear at Fort Dobbs.
+And, as evidenced in that dictated reply, it was he, Jack, who was assigned the duty, of Tax Collector, for his involvement in the Regulator Uprisings.
 Sara Cross was the daughter of John B. Cross, Jr., of Baltimore County, Maryland, and sister of Asahel Cross.

 Supporting Documents: Due to the dynamic nature of documenting my research, the following research papers have some inaccuracies, and inconsistencies, which I've since corrected.
 View all of my research, in the following three documents.